 These seed heads can often be confused with Poa Annua.
 The timing for these cool-season grass types to go to seed is all in the same springtime window.
 However, Poa Annua (Annual Bluegrass) is a lighter green (lime green) color compared to your Kentucky bluegrass.
 Read more information about Poa Annua control here.

 One of the best lawn care practices is frequent lawn mowing.
 Now, when your grass is going to seed, is no different and maybe even more important.

+Adjust your mowing height.
 When you mow the seed heads off, the grass will begin to grow a harder, woodier stalk.
-This texture is noticeable particularly when walking barefoot.
-As you continue to mow, your lawn mower blade will begin to dull much faster.
+This texture is noticeable, particularly when walking barefoot.
+As you continue to mow, your lawnmower blades will begin to dull much faster.
 So have a sharp backup blade ready to prevent ripping the grass blades – which will also help prevent lawn disease and fungus like brown patch.

 Secondly, as previously mentioned, feed your lawn.
 A well-rounded nitrogen fertilizer like Carbon Phix is a great option as it contains 20% nitrogen, 12% potash, and 5% humic acid.
 You can also replenish a lot of micronutrients with Green Balance, and begin to prepare your lawn for the summer stresses with Summer Survival.

 Grass Seed Heads FAQs

 Should you let your grass go to seed?

 Your lawn going to seed (or stemming) is a natural process.
 You should mow frequently, adjust your mowing height, and ensure your mower blades are sharp as woody stalks will begin to regrow.
 This time of year, in the spring, cool-season grasses will use up a lot of energy-producing seedheads, so make sure you feed your lawn a well-balanced fertilizer now.